Home » Smart Ideas For The Home » Elevate Your Range Hood: Add A Customized Wood Accent

 STEP SIX: Cut the smaller wood for the bottom and dry-fit the pieces.
 Make any adjustments for the length and overall fit.

 STEP SEVEN: Using a bar clamp and level, hold each bottom piece in place and check to see if the front or side is plumb.
-Once plumb, use the nail gun to attach the bottom to the front or side.
+Once plumbed, use the nail gun to attach the bottom to the front or side.

 STEP NINE: Repeat steps seven and eight for each bottom piece.